redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 *   understanding how the metering store is structured
 *   alarming on resource performance

-*This guide is predicated on at least the Havana RC1 version of the packages being used (the service start-up instructions for older versions of the packages from the H cycle would differ somewhat).*
+*This guide is predicated on at least the Havana final version of the packages being used, i.e. openstack-ceilometer-2013.2-1 or later (as the service start-up instructions for older versions of the packages from the H cycle would differ somewhat).*

 ### Prerequisites